QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 **Password**: we must ensure that administrators/managers do not use weak/compromised passwords.

 **DoS**: Denial of Service.
 Attackers send malicious packets to slow down a host; they generate a high level of traffic...

+💥 Create a malicious packet, or send mass requests.

+➡️ See DDoS, Reflection/amplification DoS.
 </div><div>

 <p class="text-center">👉 Solutions or tools 👈</p>